Position Title: Monitoring, Evaluation and Learning Advisor, (MEL) Positive Youth Engagement Program

 MANAGEMENT OF DATA AND INFORMATION SYSTEMS

--Provide guidance, recommendations, and leadership to ensure that the M&E systems meet the needs of Programs Managers and helps address shortfalls in M&E and data management that affect program implementation.
+- Provide guidance, recommendations, and leadership to ensure that the M&E systems meet the needs of Programs Managers and help address shortfalls in M&E and data management that affect program implementation.

--Build the capacity of all relevant team members to develop and maintain an excellent M&E system, including regular reﬂection and analysis of program monitoring data for real time decision making.
+- Build the capacity of all relevant team members, including partner staff, to develop and maintain an excellent M&E system, including regular reﬂection and analysis of program monitoring data for real time decision making.

 INTERNAL AND EXTERNAL COORDINATION